ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 This role structure requires Keystone API v3 to run.
 Using API v2.0 will result in a loss of privileges for the `cloud_admin` and `project_admin` roles, in addition to erratic permissions behavior for `_member_` users.

-Making API calls through the Horizon dashboard does not require any special action, but performing command line calls necessitates changes to the RC file.
-Currently, the dashboard-generated RC files enables Keystone v2.0.
+Making API calls through the Horizon dashboard does not require any special action, but performing command line calls necessitates changes to the RC file depending on which version of BlueBox Cloud you are on.
+In version 2.1, the dashboard-generated RC files enables Keystone v2.0.
 Switching to v3 requires changes to the standard RC file.
 The `OS_AUTH_URL` must be changed from `v2.0` to `v3`, and the `OS_IDENTITY_API_VERSION` must be created and set to `3`.
 A sample RC file is shown below.

 {% highlight bash %}